by Shannon Williams

-Downwinder: this term has become well known in Yavapai County.
-Downwind radiation exposure has been cited in many cancer diagnoses and blamed for the deaths of many long-term residents of the county.
+The term Downwinder is well known in Yavapai County.
+Downwind radiation exposure is cited in cancer diagnoses and blamed for the deaths of long-term residents of the county.

-How did this happen?
 During the Cold War, the U.S. government built a huge nuclear arsenal.
-Above-ground testing began in 1951 at the Nevada Test Site, where over 100 nuclear bombs were detonated through 1958.
+Above-ground testing began in 1951 at the Nevada Test Site where over 100 nuclear bombs were detonated.
 All nuclear testing stopped in 1958 by agreement among the United States, the United Kingdom and the USSR.
-In 1962, the government detonated several above-ground devices in July of 1962.
-This was the last time nuclear weapons were tested above ground.
+In July 1962, the government detonated several above-ground nuclear devices for the last time.
 Nuclear testing continued below ground at the Nevada Test Site.
 January 21, 1951 to October 31, 1958 and June 30, 1962 to July 31, 1962, when above-ground testing was conducted, were later designated as Downwind time periods.

-After the 1962 testing period, many of the workers at the test sites and local residents filed class action lawsuits alleging exposure to known radiation hazards.
-All of the suits were dismissed by the courts.
+After the 1962 testing period, many workers at the test sites and local residents filed class action lawsuits alleging exposure to known radiation hazards.
+All suits were dismissed by the courts.
 Congress responded by creating the Radiation Exposure Compensation Act (RECA) on October 5, 1990.
-The Act was then expanded in 2000, when the Radiation Exposure Screening and Education Program (RESEP) was created.
-RECA provides monetary compensation as an apology to individuals who developed certain cancers following their exposure to radiation.
-RECA authorized the payment of $50,000 to individuals who lived downwind from the Nevada Test Site and developed one of the specified diseases.
+The Act expanded in 2000, when the Radiation Exposure Screening and Education Program (RESEP) was created.
+RECA provided monetary compensation to individuals who developed certain cancers following their exposure to radiation, authorizing the payment of $50,000 to individuals who lived downwind from the Nevada Test Site and developed one of the specified diseases.

-Tom Brodersen, a local resident who was a student and the 2001 and 2002 summer intern at the Sharlot Hall Museum Archives, conducted research and wrote a Days Past article on Downwinders that was published November 28, 2014.
-In it, he noted that “People in Prescott probably thought they had little reason to fear fallout from the Nevada Test Site - approximately 250 miles northwest, as the dust flies.
+Tom Brodersen conducted research and wrote a Days Past article on Downwinders that was published November 28, 2014.
+In it, he noted that “People in Prescott probably thought they had little reason to fear fallout from the Nevada Test Site approximately 250 miles northwest, as the dust flies.
 However winds often carried the radioactive dust into Yavapai County.
-Even if people knew that fallout was coming to town they might not have been concerned because throughout 1950s the federal government issued continual assurances that there was no danger to the public.”
+Even if people knew that fallout was coming to town they might not have been concerned because throughout the 1950s the federal government issued continual assurances that there was no danger to the public.”
 Assurances were published in booklets and brochures.

-However, this did not quiet all concerns about the consequences of nuclear testing.
-Within a decade of the first tests, leading scientists such as Nobel-winning chemist Linus Pauling spoke publicly about atomic dangers and circulated petitions to stop nuclear testing.
-Organizations were also created to make the public aware of the health effects of nuclear testing and radiation.
-One such organization was the Committee for Nuclear Information, based in St. Louis.
+However, this didn’t quiet all concerns about the consequences of nuclear testing.
+Within a decade of the first tests, leading scientists like Nobel-winning chemist Linus Pauling spoke publicly about atomic dangers and circulated petitions to stop nuclear testing.
+Organizations were created to make the public aware of the health effects of nuclear testing and radiation, including the Committee for Nuclear Information based in St. Louis.
 The CNI was organized by Doctors Eric and Louise Reiss, as well as scientists and civic leaders.

 “Days Past” is a collaborative project of the Sharlot Hall Museum and the Prescott Corral of Westerners International (www.prescottcorral.org).
-This and other Days Past articles are also available at www.sharlothallmuseum.org/library-archives/days-past.
-The public is encouraged to submit proposed articles to firstname.lastname@example.org.
-Please contact SHM Library & Archives reference desk at 928-277-2003, or via email at firstname.lastname@example.org for information or assistance with photo requests.
+This and other Days Past articles are also available at www.archives.sharlothallmuseum.org/articles/days-past-articles/1 The public is encouraged to submit proposed articles and inquiries to email@example.com Please contact SHM Research Center reference desk at 928-277-2003, or via email at firstname.lastname@example.org for information or assistance with photo requests.